FCO

 The average price of all round-trip flights from Dallas to Rome Fiumicino Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Dallas to Rome, you should consider leaving on a Tuesday and avoid Thursdays if you are looking for the best rates.
-For your return to Dallas, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.
+For your return to Dallas, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Dallas to Rome Fiumicino Airport?